-Awareness is key to preventing heat- and cold-induced athletic injuriesDecember 3rd, 2012 in Surgery /
+Awareness is key to preventing heat- and cold-induced athletic injuriesDecember 3, 2012 in Medicine & Health / Surgery

 Extreme heat or cold can cause dangerous and potentially fatal side effects in athletes.
 A literature review appearing in the December 2012 issue of the Journal of the American Academy of Orthopaedic Surgeons (JAAOS) provides an overview of the risk factors, signs and symptoms, and management of various conditions related to excessive heat and cold exposure.

 "Both extreme heat and cold can be challenging for athletes during training and competition," said lead study author Benjamin Noonan, MD, MS. "One role of the team physician is to educate coaches and athletes on the risks of exposure to these conditions and how to best prevent and manage their adverse side effects."